 Employee health coaching refers to personalized educational sessions with a certified health expert that can be conducted in either one-on-one or group formats.
 Some companies offer health coaching as a next step for employees identified as high-risk through a biometric screening or health risk assessment, while others extend the benefit to anybody in the organization who is looking for guidance and support to improve their health.
 Because health coaching sessions are personalized, they can address any dimension of well-being in which employees request assistance.

-A wellness-gateway offering, health education/literacy programs are usually the first initiative to be offered at organizations due to its scalability and low cost.
+Health education/literacy programs are usually the first initiative to be offered at organizations due to its scalability and low cost.
 These programs provide employees with access to relevant, quality, and timely health content either through on-site seminars or online webinars as well as through other media such as newsletters or wellness brochures.
 With the growing amount of misinformation available to consumers via the internet, employer-facilitated health literacy is becoming increasingly important.
 These educational sessions can be tailored to address any dimension of wellness as the employer sees fit for their population.

 Also referred to as health risk appraisal, an HRA is an instrument used to collect health information on employees.
 It is typically coupled with biometric screenings to assess an individual's health status, risks, and habits.
 Unlike biometric screenings, HRA data is self-reported, so the information being collected for employers and used to provide feedback for employees is subject to the bias and limitations of the respondent.